OpenCTI-Platform/opencti/opencti-platform/opencti-graphql/src/__tests__/integrity/README.md

 > Note: NODE_TLS_REJECT_UNAUTHORIZED=0 must be set prior to executing Jest and not in the .env file.

+The TESTING_SD_* variables can either be set directly in your environment prior to executing the testing script or placed in an **.env** file at the root of the project.

 ## Testing Model

 Each domain of data should have its own folder for testing.
 This is to separation obvious and keep tests organized.